What are the Best Dog Foods for the Chinook?

 When should Chinooks start transitioning to senior food?

-All dogs can age differently, but Large dogs like the Chinook can start to benefit from senior food around 6 to 8 years old
+All dogs can age differently, but large dogs like Chinooks can start to benefit from senior food around 6 to 8 years old

 Ever watch kids running around the playground and wish you had that energy again?
 Yeah.
 Dogs get there, too.
 The metabolic processes in senior Chinooks slow down as they age, which often means they aren’t needing quite as many calories as they did in their prime.
 Smart dog food companies have formulated senior diets to ease up on calories but still help them feel full and give them adequate maintenance protein.
 Still, like humans, everybody is different.
 Sometimes older dogs need just as many calories, or more, depending on how their bodies progress.
 So keep a close eye on their body condition, and look for dog foods made for seniors.